scossu/lakesuperior/docs/fcrepo4_deltas.rst

 The rationale behind this change is that Pairtrees are the byproduct of a limitation imposed by Modeshape and introduce complexity in the software stack and confusion for the client.
-LAKEsuperior aligns with the more intuitive UNIX filesystem model, where each segment of a path is a “folder” or container (except for the leaf nodes that can be either folders or files).
-In any case, clients are discouraged from generating deep paths in LAKEsuperior without a specific purpose because these resources create unnecessary data.
+Lakesuperior aligns with the more intuitive UNIX filesystem model, where each segment of a path is a “folder” or container (except for the leaf nodes that can be either folders or files).
+In any case, clients are discouraged from generating deep paths in Lakesuperior without a specific purpose because these resources create unnecessary data.

 Non-mandatory, non-authoritative slug in version POST